How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Treatment with ointments

-For local treatment of periostitis, ointments with anti-inflammatory and antibacterial, antiseptic effects are excellent.
+For local treatment of periostitis, ointments with anti-inflammatory, antibacterial, and antiseptic effects are excellent.
 These include:

-• Vishnevsky ointment, which is effective especially for suppuration and inflammatory processes;
+• Vishnevsky ointment, which is especially effective for suppuration and inflammatory processes;

 • Levomekol (healing, regenerating and anti-inflammatory agent).